Are There Modern Day Apostles?

 Qualifications and Paul

 In the Scripture, we do not see the pattern in Acts 1 being carried out thereafter.
 In Acts 1, Matthias is selected to replace Judas right before the day of Pentecost.
-However, as the 12 die, first starting with James brother of John (see Acts 12:2), we have no record of any taking his place, nor an additional special selection by the Lord.
-It is highly likely that at that time there were still those among the brethren that had walked with Jesus at this time and had witnessed His resurrection.
-Thus, it was not a lack of qualified individuals, it was a lack of purpose in the will of God to do such.
+However, as the twelve die, first starting with James the brother of John (see Acts 12:2), we have no record of anyone taking his place, nor an additional special selection by the Lord, save Paul.
+It is highly likely that at that time there were still those among the brethren who had walked with Jesus at this time and had witnessed His resurrection.
+Thus, it was not a lack of qualified individuals; it was a lack of purpose in the will of God to do such.
+We must therefore conclude that no man, despite his claim, can hold this office because he is simply unqualified.

 An Office No Longer Needed